J-Leetch/Neural-Network-Evolutionary-Optimisation/README.md

 It was a challenge for myself done in a little bit of spare time after 1st year exams to test out my new programming skills.
 It gave surprisingly good results considering its simplicity and that it was a first attempt, starting from zero knowledge and without using any machine learning libraries etc.

 Give it a look and/or a run... it's satisfying to watch if nothing else!
+GeneticAlgorithmNeuralNetBirds.pyde holds all of the necessary code - all that you need is an installation of Processing 3 with the python mode.

 ## The network
 - The network has a fully connected 4-layer structure with [5,4,3,1] nodes in each layer going from the input layer to the output node although many different shapes and sizes seem to work just fine.